We-are-Q-Division/Q-Division/UX Process.md

 The canvas then becomes the centre of our project and we ensure that the entire team is able to access / see it at all times.

-For more on how the the Lean UX Canvas works, [check this out.](https://github.com/ajbee7/Q-Division/blob/master/Lean%20UX%20Canvas.md)
+For more on how the Lean UX Canvas works, [check this out.](https://github.com/ajbee7/Q-Division/blob/master/Lean%20UX%20Canvas.md)

 ### Our Lean UX Canvas